|Index||2 reviews in total|

 awful presentation uses, beside other stuff, some music and characters

-surely would turn twice in his grave.
+otherwise he surely would turn twice in his grave.

 The producers courageously presented this Hans Neunfels adaption garbage at the Salzburger Festspiele 2001.
 It's aggressive and offensive in most sequences.
 Despite some incomprehensible applause, we can clearly hear the BUUU's coming from the "Publikum" during the play; so that we can hope that they still are some tasteful people beyond it.